-- (7) Consider the space $\bigvee{i=1}^{3} S_i^1$ , the wedge of three circles at a common basepoint. - (a) Describe its universal cover. - (b) Describe one other covering space of this space. - (c) Compute its fundamental group. - (8) Suppose that any map $X \to X$ has a fixed point, and that $A \subseteq X$ is a retract of X. Prove that any map $A \to A$ has a fixed point. - (9) Recall that the suspension of a space X is the quotient space of $X \times I$ given by identifying $X \times \{0\}$ to a point and $X \times \{1\}$ to a point.
+- (7) Consider the space $\bigvee{i=1}^{3} S{i}^{1}$, the wedge of three circles at a common basepoint. - (a) Describe its universal cover. - (b) Describe one other covering space of this space. - (c) Compute its fundamental group. - (8) Suppose that any map $X \to X$ has a fixed point, and that $A \subseteq X$ is a retract of X. Prove that any map $A \to A$ has a fixed point. - (9) Recall that the suspension of a space X is the quotient space of $X \times I$ given by identifying $X \times \{0\}$ to a point and $X \times \{1\}$ to a point.
 Prove that if X is path-connected, then SX is simply connected.

-- There are three parts in this exam and each part has three problems.
+• There are three parts in this exam and each part has three problems.
 You should complete two (and only two) problems of your choice in each part.
-Each problem is worth 10 points. - Support each answer with a complete argument.
-State completely any definitions and basic theorems that you use. - This is a closed book test.
-You may only use the test, something to write with, and the paper providee.
+Each problem is worth 10 points.

+• Support each answer with a complete argument.
+State completely any definitions and basic theorems that you use.

+• This is a closed book test.
+You may only use the test, something to write with, and the paper proviede.
 All other material is prohibited.
 Write each of your solutions on separate sheets.
-Write your ID number on every sheet you use. - The time for the exam is 3 hours.
+Write your ID number on every sheet you use.

-- 1. Let X be a compact metric space.
-Prove that X is separable. - 2.
-Prove or give a counterexample to each of the following: - i: If $f: X \longrightarrow Y$ is a continuous map of topological spaces, then X is compact if and only if its image f(X) is compact. - ii: If $U_1$ and $U_2$ are compact Hausdorff topologies on the same set X, then neither one of them is properly contained in the other.
+1. Let X be a compact metric space.
+Prove that X is separable.

+2. Prove or give a counterexample to each of the following:

+- i: If $f: X \longrightarrow Y$ is a continuous map of topological spaces, then X is compact if and only if its image f(X) is compact. - ii: If U_1 and U_2 are compact Hausdorff topologies on the same set X, then neither one of them is properly contained in the other.

-Hint: Think about the continuity of the identity map from $(X, \mathcal{U}1)$ to $(X, \mathcal{U}2)$ .
+Hint: Think about the continuity of the identity map from (X, U_1) to (X, U_2) .

-3. A topological space X is irreducible if whenever X is decomposed as with A and B closed subsets, then either A = X or B = X.
+3. A topological space X is irreducible if whenever X is decomposed as with A and B closed subsets, then either A = X or B = X. Prove that an irreducible Hausdorff space consists of at most one point.